neurolabusc/AppleSiliconForNeuroimaging/README.md

 fslmaths handles much of the internal processing for FSL, and is a popular stand-alone tool for computation.
 While [FSL](https://www.jiscmail.ac.uk/cgi-bin/wa-jisc.exe?A2=ind2011&L=FSL&O=D&X=E5496FE3694704BA21&Y=rorden%40sc.edu&P=163954) is not yet compiled for Apple Silicon, translations run seamlessly.
 On the other hand, the [niimath](https://github.com/rordenlab/niimath) clone can be compiled for Apple Silicon.
 Of specific interest, niimath for x86-64 can be compiled for OpenMP, providing a glimpse of parallel processing potential.
 Parallel processing is used for some computations and for saving data (using pigz).

-The graph shows the geometric mean for four computations (de-meaning, temporal filtering, Gaussian smoothing, image dilation) with lower values indicating faster performance. `FSL` denotes the performance of fslmaths. `Serial` is the performance of niimath using a single thread. `Parallel` is niimath using OpenMP (which is not yet available for the M1).
+The graph shows the geometric mean for four computations (de-meaning, temporal filtering, Gaussian smoothing, image dilation) with lower values indicating faster performance. `FSL` denotes the performance of fslmaths. `Serial` is the performance of niimath using a single thread. `Parallel` is niimath using OpenMP (which is not yet available natively for the M1).
 Note that when run in parallel on the M1, niimath uses translated x86-64 code for computations but native CloudFlare pigz for data compression.
 What is truly remarkable here is that the 15w M1 running translated code in parallel is keeping pace with the 105w Ryzen 3900X.

 ![fslmaths](fslmaths.png)

 ## MRIcroGL

-[MRIcroGL](https://github.com/rordenlab/MRIcroGL12/releases) is used for visualization of neuroimaging data.
+[MRIcroGL](https://www.nitrc.org/plugins/mwiki/index.php/mricrogl:MainPage) is a used for visualization of neuroimaging data supporting [volume rendering](https://en.wikipedia.org/wiki/Volume_rendering).
 It is available for Linux, Windows and macOS.
 For macOS, a universal binary is provided that runs natively on both x86-64 and Apple Silicon.
 For Windows and Linux, OpenGL is used for visualization and some compute.
 For macOS versions are available for both OpenGL and Metal.
 The latter was used here (while deprecated on macOS, OpenGL performs well, albeit a bit slower).
 Testing involved a [digimorph desert iguana](http://digimorph.org/specimens/Dipsosaurus_dorsalis/) that used two 512mb textures of GPU memory.

 ![mricrogl](iguana.jpg)